• Open Water Checkout Dives

 Open Water Checkout Dives

-Rental Gear: You will be assigned a day to pick your rental gear up at the shop.
-This will be done on the Wednesday or Thursday prior to your Open Water Checkout weekend.
+Rental Gear: You will pick up any needed rental gear on the Wednesday or Thursday prior to your Open Water Checkout weekend.
 Rental equipment includes buoyancy compensator device (BCD), regulator system, 2 tanks, and weights and weight belt (if necessary).
-You must reserve your equipment in advance by filling out the Open Water Reservation Form.
+We do not rent mask, fins or snorkels.

 You Will Need to Bring: Mask fins, snorkel, and booties (the dive sites are rocky areas).
 Wetsuit, hood, and gloves are recommended for cooler water temperatures.
 And, don’t forget your swimsuit, towel, and logbook.